top of page

 • Plant-based proteins

-In summary, it is a "vegetarian diet" that allows the "occasional piece of meat or fish."
+A "vegetarian diet" allows the "occasional piece of meat or fish."
 Thus the use of the word "flexible."

 Personally, I grew up without any meat 🥩 fish 🐟 or poultry 🍗.
 Still living close to that.
 I’m mostly plant-based 🌱 now.
 Feel the best that way.